Together-Java/ModernJava/CONTRIBUTING.md

-# Welcome to the Modern Java project!
+# Welcome to the Modern Java project

 First off, thank you for considering contributing to Modern Java. :tada: